valokardin/creamlinux/README.md

 If the game you want to test isn't supported, use `CREAM_GAME_NAME` to specify the game executable's name.

+`CREAM_SIMPLE` is used to skip the launcher popup.
+This variable may need to be removed for hoi4.
 ## Credits
 [pulzed](https://github.com/pulzed) for [mINI](https://github.com/pulzed/mINI)(ini.h)